Bethe formula: Corrections to the Bethe formula

 Bethe found his formula using quantum mechanical perturbation theory.
 Hence, his result is proportional to the square of the charge z of the particle.
 The description can be improved by considering corrections which correspond to higher powers of z.
-These are: the Barkas-Andersen-effect (proportional to z^{3}, after Walter H. Barkas and Hans Henrik Andersen), and the Felix Bloch-correction (proportional to z^{4}).
-In addition, one has to take into account that the atomic electrons of the material traversed are not stationary ("shell correction").
+These are: the Barkas–Andersen effect (proportional to z^{3}, after Walter H. Barkas and Hans Henrik Andersen), and the Bloch correction (proportional to z^{4}).
+In addition, one has to take into account that the atomic electrons of the material traversed are not stationary (shell correction).

 The corrections mentioned have been built into the programs PSTAR and ASTAR, for example, by which one can calculate the stopping power for protons and alpha particles.
 The corrections are large at low energy and become smaller and smaller as energy is increased.

-At very high energies, Fermi's density correction has to be added.
+At very high energies, Enrico Fermii's density correction has to be added.